daaain/Handlebars/README.md

 4. Choose "Handlebars" in the bottom right corner with one of your template files open
 5. Profit

-Package Control will also autoupdate the package from this point on!
+Package Control will also auto-update the package from this point on!

 ## Precompilation